Vanessa22400/insurance_risk_prediction_simulator/README.md

 - Estimates annual healthcare costs using a machine learning model
 - Provides a simple risk score based on key variables
-- Allows users to interact with inputs and explore different profiles
+- Allows users to interact with inputs and explore different scenarios
-- Translates analytical results into a more intuitive format
+- Includes visualizations to compare individual results with the overall population

 ---